dewiainun/dewiainun/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on Machine Learning or anything
+👯 I’m looking to collaborate

 ## 🌐 Socials: